nabeel49/Nabeeel/README.md

  ![0](chain.gif)![00](chain.gif)

-I'm *Nabeel Farooqui*, probably the first time you ever heard this name and I hope you pronounced it well.
+I'm *Nabeel Farooqui*

-Skipping the rest, ✨ _Art_ ✨ is my passion, I like to sketch or paint whatever idea comes into my mind.
+✨ _Art_ ✨ is my passion, I like to sketch or paint whatever idea comes into my mind.
 Sometimes I write, although not very good at it.
 I like designing and making stuff too.
 I'll drop some of my artworks down below for you to check 'em out -->

 -![1](IMG_20210815_182202_243.jpg)
 -![2](162984232_848792485671252_5256759610403153998_n.jpg)